BarbaraPapa/Terraform-AWS-WordPress-Project/README.md

 # AWS-WordPress-Project
-Scalable, Fault-Tolerant, and Highly Available WordPress on AWS
+Scalable, Fault-Tolerant and Highly Available WordPress on AWS